azuredevops619/MCW-Intelligent-analytics/Hands-on lab/Before the HOL - Intelligent analytics.md

 ### Task: Create a Power BI account

 1. Navigate to [Power BI sign up](https://powerbi.microsoft.com/) to create an account.
+Click on `Try free` on the top.

     ![The Review + create button displayed.](update/ScreenShot00949.png "Review and create button")

-2. Use your powerBI user to complete the sign in.
+2. Use your powerBI user to complete the sign in form.

     ![The Review + create button displayed.](update/ScreenShot00950.png "Review and create button")

     ![The Review + create button displayed.](update/ScreenShot00951.png "Review and create button")

-4. Create a 60 day free powerBI trial.
+4. Create a 60 day free powerBI trial by clicking on `Try free`.

     ![The Review + create button displayed.](update/ScreenShot00955.png "Review and create button")